thruthesky/firechat/README.md

 Firebase chat package for Flutter

+# TODOs

+- Make chat room and chat list singleton.
+- Use rxdart to notify all the event.
+No more render!

 # Overview

 - Firechat does not support for file uploading since every app has different backends.